ultraJeff/rhacm-workshop/05.Governance-Risk-Compliance/README.md

   ingress: []
 ```

-In order to create a _deny all_ NetworkPolicy object on the managed cluster using Red Hat Advanced Cluster Management for Kubernetes, apply the next commands to the hub cluster -
+Create a _deny all_ NetworkPolicy object on the managed cluster using Red Hat Advanced Cluster Management for Kubernetes, by applying the next commands to the hub cluster

 ```
 <hub> $ cat >> denyall-networkpolicy-policy.yaml << EOF